Webster's Unabridged Dictionary - Letter K - Page 3

 Keeping (n.)
 Maintenance; support; provision; feed; as, the cattle have good keeping.

 Keeping (n.)
+(Paint.)
 Harmony or correspondence between the different parts of a work of art; as, the foreground of this painting is not in keeping.

 Keepsake (n.)
 Anything kept, or given to be kept, for the sake of the giver; a token of friendship.